Bangladesh vs India: Virat Kohli goes past Ricky Ponting’s tally with 72nd international century

 Kohli was dismissed for 113 off 91 balls in the 42nd over of the innings.

-It marks Kohli’s second international century of 2022 as he earlier ended another long wait, one for his 71st century as well as the first in T20Is when he scored a ton against Afghanistan at the Asia Cup.
+It marks Kohli’s second international century of 2022, as he earlier ended another long wait, one for his 71st century, when he reached three figures for the first time in T20Is, against Afghanistan at the Asia Cup.

 Most international centuries (men's)